-The extensor pollicis longus muscle is one of the muscles located in the deep layer of muscles in the posterior compartment of the forearm.
-There are 5 muscles in the deep layer of the posterior forearm:
+The extensor pollicis longus is one of the muscles of the deep layer of the posterior compartment of the forearm.